Repairing your lawn after a wet winter – Advice from the Turfonline team on repairing your lawn after prolonged bad weather.

-Following the ravages of this wet and windy winter it won’t be long before some of the more enthusiastic of us start to think about tackling the quagmire which was once a garden.
+Following the ravages of winter it won’t be long before some of the more enthusiastic of us start to think about tackling the quagmire which was once a garden.

 Turf is the easiest and most effective way to provide instant results.
 Whether you need to replace the whole lawn, repair worn out areas or replace areas that have succumbed to heavy shade and leaf drop, turf gives instant gratification.

 Use turf for repairing smaller areas where patches of lawn have died off.
 Or, if the majority of your lawn is damaged, diseased or just plain old worn out, it is probably easiest to remove the whole thing and replace it with new turf.